-In two Phase III trials conducted in adults (ages 18 to 64 years), symptom improvement at four weeks on the MADRS scale was greater with esketamine than placebo (all patients also received a new background antidepressant).
+In two Phase III trials conducted in adults (ages 18 to 64 years), symptom improvement at four weeks on the MADRS scale was greater with esketamine than placebo (all patients also received a background antidepressant).
 A greater proportion of patients also achieved clinical response but not clinical remission with esketamine at four weeks.

-In one Phase III trial conducted in adults ages 65 and older, symptom improvement at four weeks was not significantly different between esketamine and placebo (all patients also received a new background antidepressant).
+In one Phase III trial conducted in adults ages 65 and older, symptom improvement at four weeks was not significantly different between esketamine and placebo (all patients also received a background antidepressant).

-The primary outcome in the RCTs of esketamine was improvement in symptoms, based on change from baseline in MADRS score at week four.50-52 Clinical response, defined as at least 50% improvement in MADRS scale at week four from baseline; and clinical remission rate, defined as reaching 12 or less on MADRS scale at week four were secondary outcomes reported in these trials.
+The primary outcome in the RCTs of esketamine was improvement in symptoms, based on change from baseline in MADRS score at week four.16-18 Commonly cited minimum clinically important difference (MCID) for MADRS ranges from 1.6 to 1.9.
+Clinical response, defined as at least 50% improvement in MADRS scale at week four from baseline; and clinical remission rate, defined as reaching 12 or less on MADRS scale at week four were secondary outcomes reported in these trials.

-In TRANSFORM-2, flexible dosed esketamine plus antidepressant resulted in greater improvement in MADRS score compared to placebo plus antidepressant at four weeks (mean change from baseline (CFB) -21.4 vs. -17.0; least square mean difference [LSMD] -4.0; 95% CI: -7.31, -0.64; P =0.020) (Table 3.3).51 In TRANSFORM-1, both doses of esketamine (56 mg and 84 mg) showed a numerically greater improvement from baseline compared to placebo (mean CFB -19.0 & -18.8 vs. -14.8), however, statistical significance was not demonstrated with the 84 mg esketamine plus antidepressant versus placebo plus antidepressant.50 Therefore, the 54 mg dose was not formally evaluated based on predefined testing sequence.
-However, exploratory analysis showed that patients in the 56 mg arm of esketamine experienced a greater improvement compared to the placebo arm (LSMD -4.1;95% CI: -7.67, -0.49; p=0.0114).83 As noted above, we conducted random effect meta-analysis of TRANSFORM-1 & -2.
+In TRANSFORM-2, flexible dosed esketamine plus background antidepressant resulted in greater improvement in MADRS score compared to placebo plus background antidepressant at four weeks (mean change from baseline (CFB) -21.4 vs. -17.0; least square mean difference [LSMD] -4.0; 95% CI: -7.31, -0.64; P = 0.020) (Table 3.3).
+In TRANSFORM-1, both doses of esketamine (56 mg and 84 mg) showed a numerically greater improvement from baseline compared to placebo (mean CFB -19.0 & -18.8 vs. -14.8), however, statistical significance was not demonstrated with the 84 mg esketamine plus background antidepressant versus placebo plus background antidepressant.
+Therefore, the 56 mg dose was not formally evaluated based on predefined testing sequence.
+However, exploratory analysis showed that patients in the 56 mg arm of esketamine experienced a greater improvement compared to the placebo arm (LSMD -4.1; 95% CI: -7.67, -0.49; p=0.0114).
+As noted above, we conducted random effect meta-analysis of TRANSFORM-1 & -2.
 We pooled the two esketamine doses in TRANSFORM-1 (56 mg and 84 mg) into one single esketamine arm for the meta-analysis.
-Results of the metaanalysis was in favor of esketamine, showing a greater improvement on MADRS score for esketamine plus antidepressant compared to placebo plus antidepressant (Mean difference: -3.84; 95% CI: -6.29, -1.39)(Figure 3.1).
+Results of the meta-analysis was in favor of esketamine, showing a greater improvement on MADRS score for esketamine plus background antidepressant compared to placebo plus background antidepressant (Mean difference: -3.84; 95% CI: -6.29, -1.39) (Figure 3.1).
+The magnitude of change exceeds MCID criteria.